mzytnicki/srnaMapper/README.md

 # Install

+## Manual install

 * Download the tool with `git clone https://github.com/mzytnicki/srnaMapper.git`
 * Go the directory with `cd srnaMapper`
 * Compile with `make`

 You should have the `zlib` library, and a C++11 compiler.

+## With bioconda

+If you have [bioconda](https://bioconda.github.io/) ready, you can install srnaMapper with:

+    conda install -c bioconda srnamapper

 # Generating the genome index